zamiang/jquery.herounit/README.md

 An easy way to position and size a 'hero unit' for the plethora of devices we web developers need to support these days.
 Used in production at Artsy http://artsy.net/design-miami

-For documentation, usage and examples please see http://zamiang.github.com/jquery.herounit/

 See [this example](http://htmlpreview.github.com/?https://github.com/zamiang/jquery.herounit/blob/master/example/index.html) using [Placekitten](http://placekitten.com/)

 ## Usage